j-rieck/turid/readme.md

-stat# Fagbot - the fag bot
+# Fagbot - the fag bot

 The guy in control at #mac1 @ EFnet